Who Pays for My Damaged Boat at the Marina?

 How will boat insurance handle this?

 The person who was boating negligently through the marina would be responsible for going through their boat insurance policy's property damage liability coverage.
-Their boat insurance would reimburse for the physical damage to your boat and property stored on or in it that got damaged by the negligent boater.
+Their boat insurance would reimburse you for the physical damage to your boat and property stored on or in it that was damaged by the negligent boater.

 Proper boat insurance begins with a few key coverages and can then be built up to include even more optional add-ons that may be worth it, depending on your primary use of the boat.

-• Physical damage: Reimburses for damage to your boat including the hull, permanently attached equipment, machinery, etc. from many perils like animals, defective machinery, and insects.
+- Physical damage coverage: Reimburses for damage to your boat, including the hull, permanently attached equipment, machinery, etc., from many perils like animals, defective machinery, and insects.

-• Property damage liability: Reimburses property damage costs to others that were caused by your boat.
+- Property damage liability coverage: Reimburses property damage costs to others that were caused by your boat.

-• Bodily injury liability: Reimburses injury treatment costs to others who get physically harmed by your boat.
+- Bodily injury liability coverage: Reimburses injury treatment costs to others who get physically harmed by your boat.

-• Medical payments: Reimburses for the treatment of injuries to you or your passengers who get hurt in some way by or on your boat.
+- Medical payments coverage: Reimburses for the treatment of injuries to you or your passengers who get hurt in some way by or on your boat.

 You may also purchase specialized boating protections, such as: